dockersamples/genai-app-demo/README.md

 ## Using TCP Host

-This menthods points to the same Model Runner (`llama.cpp engine`) but through different connection method.
+This methods points to the same Model Runner (`llama.cpp engine`) but through different connection method.
 It uses the host-side TCP support via `host.docker.internal:12434`